tottie000/GopherIllustrations/README.md

 ### ⭕️ Please use within the following scope.
-- Use in blog posts, speaking materials, etc., outside of commercial activities.
+- Non-commercial use in blog posts
+- Use of materials for speaking engagements and other noncommercial activities

 ### ❌ The following uses are not permitted
 - Commercial activities directly using this illustration
 - Creation of T-shirts or other goods using this illustration
 - Altered use of this illustration
+- commercial use
 <br>

 # 💙 Others